The Concorde... Airport '79: Plot

-As the Concorde is approaching the European coastline, an F-4 Phantom II sent by Harrison engages the Concorde as French Air Force Mirage F1s scramble to help.
+As the Concorde approaches Europe, an F-4 Phantom II sent by Harrison engages the Concorde as French Air Force Mirage F1s scramble to help.
 The Concorde evades the F-4's missiles, but the explosion of one of them damages the plane's hydraulics.
-The Mirages shoot down the F-4 before the Concorde reaches the French coastline to continue towards Paris.
-Due to hydraulic system damage, the plane lands at Le Bourget Airport instead of Charles de Gaulle.
+The Mirages shoot down the F-4 before the Concorde reaches the French coastline en route to Paris.
+Due to the damage, the plane lands at Le Bourget Airport instead of Charles de Gaulle.
 The Concorde barely stops at the last safety net.
 Metrand and Isabelle invite Patroni to dinner.

-Harrison promises Maggie to go public with the documents but attempts to bribe her into "polishing" his statement.
+Harrison promises Maggie to go public with the documents but attempts to bribe her into revising his statement.
 After being paid by Harrison, a mechanic, Froelich, places a device in the Concorde's cargo door control unit, timed to open during flight.

-As the passengers board, Froelich is in line at the security checkpoint when some of his money falls out of his trouser leg.
-The X-ray technician attempts to return it, but Froelich pretends not to hear and runs off.
-On the runway, where the Concorde is taking off, the aircraft's exhaust renders Froelich unconscious and scatters the money he received from Harrison.
+As the passengers board, Froelich is at the security checkpoint when some of his money falls from his trouser leg.
+The X-ray technician attempts to return it, but Froelich runs off.
+On the runway, the Concorde's exhaust renders Froelich unconscious and scatters the money.

 En route to Moscow, the automatic device opens the cargo door.
 Metrand sees the carpet tear down the middle of the aisle, signifying the fuselage is under tremendous stress and the aircraft is about to break apart.
-The cargo door is ripped off, damaging the aircraft and ripping a segment of the floor as it spirals towards the ground.
+The cargo door is ripped off, causing a sudden decompression, damaging the aircraft and ripping a segment of the floor, knocking out the primary flight controls as the plane spirals towards the ground.
 The airline founder's seat lodges in the hole, acting as a plug.
-The pilots attempt to fly to Innsbruck, Austria, for an emergency landing, but they are losing too much fuel and do not have enough to make it there.
+With only back-up systems available, the pilots attempt to fly to Innsbruck, Austria, for an emergency landing, but they are losing too much fuel.
 Metrand realizes they are flying towards a ski area he knows along the Alps in Patscherkofel; they could make a belly landing on a mountain-side.

 The aircraft approaches the landing site while the ski patrol marks a runway, landing successfully.
 While passengers are being rescued, Maggie reports on the accident to a news reporter and mentions a major story she is about to release.
 Harrison, en route back to Washington, sees the newscast in his private plane and commits suicide.
-The last of the crew leaves the Concorde shortly before the fuselage explodes from leaking fuel.
+The last of the crew leaves the Concorde shortly before the fuselage explodes.